pinkman7009/Movie-Nominations-/README.md

 1. Search for movies and shows.
 2. List movie data and nominate 5 of them.
 3. Uses the OMDB API to fetch data for movies and shows. ( http://www.omdbapi.com/ )
-4. Stores user's nominations in cookies in the browser.
+4. Stores user's nominations as cookies in the browser.

 ## Built with